 Should I Hire a Financial Advisor Near Me?
 (Marlion, NoVA)

-“Hi.
-I have listened to your podcast, YMYW, for a couple years now.
-It is both informative and entertaining.
-Thanks for hosting the show.
-I am 56 y.o. and desire to retire at the end of 2025, when I will be 60 and my wife will be 56.
-I think I am in a good position (while noting that 85% of our $2.9 million in retirement assets are in tax-deferred accounts) but need detailed guidance on that decision as well as tax-reducing withdrawal strategies and traditional to ROTH conversions.
-My question: Would it be wise to partner with a firm so far away from my current home in NoVA?”
+Joe: OK, “I’m 56 YO and desire to retire at the end of 2025, when I will be 60, then my wife will be 56.
+I think I’m in a good position.
+While nothing that 85% of our 2.9 million and retirement accounts are tax deferred accounts, but needed detailed guidance on the decision, as well as tax reducing withdrawal strategies in traditional to Roth conversions.
+My question?
+Would it be wise to partner with a firm so far away from my current home in NoVA?”

 Crown Royal drinking habits, Florida and Joe’s golf game vs back surgery, and Joe thinks Andi is HER in the Derails at the very end of the episode, so stick around.